 Now, if you live in a geographical area that experiences a humid climate at some point of the year, then you will also need to treat either your Timbertech or your Trex decking.
 Why?
 By not treating your Timbertech or Trex deck, the humidity can cause mold to grow on and in the decking boards.
 This most will more than likely leave little, noticeable spots all over your deck.
 These little mold spots will really affect the overall appearance.
 To prevent this from happening, it’s recommended that you treat your deck in the spring and the fall.
 That’s a total of two times a year.

 If you’re wondering what kind of products you should use on your deck to prevent the growth of mold, Composite Waterproofing Sealer by Defy is a product with fantastic reviews.
 This waterproof sealer will prevent moisture from seeping in which is the root cause of the growth of mold.
-Another great product with excellent reviews is Resist Mist.
-This sealer also offers advanced waterproof protection that lasts up to 3 years.
-These are just a few of the many products sold in stores today.

 Should you choose Timbertech or Trex?